 This is what an Autosweep RFID sticker should look like

 To get started, visit Autosweep’s official website and print the subscription form.
 Fill out the necessary information on the subscription form.
-Once done, go to any Autosweep installation stations with your subscription form and a photocopy of both your valid I.D. and OR/CR.
+Once you are done, go to any Autosweep installation stations with your subscription form and a photocopy of both your valid I.D. and OR/CR.

-After submitting, an Autosweep representative will be installing your new RFID sticker in on strategic points of your vehicle to be read by Autosweep sensors more efficiently.
+After submitting, an Autosweep representative will be installing your new RFID sticker on strategic points of your vehicle to be read by Autosweep sensors more efficiently.

 Unfortunately, Autosweep RFIDs are currently unavailable in online shops such as Shopee and Lazada, unlike Easytrip.
 We do hope that someday it will be available for frequent SMC toll road users.
 If you are a frequent user of Easytrip toll roads, we suggest you avail of Easytrip stick-it-yourself RFID stickers via the said online shops for Php 500 only.
 You can check your balance and top-up online, if you don't know what you should do, take a look at our post of how to check Easytrip balance.

 3. Autosweep RFID Installation Guide: Proper Way

-As said earlier, Autosweep doesn’t currently have stick-it yourself RFIDs unlike Easytrip.
+As said earlier, Autosweep doesn’t currently have stick-it yourself RFIDs, unlike Easytrip.
 This means that an Autosweep representative will be the one installing the RFID in your car after submitting the required documents.

 However, you need to know the proper way of installing an RFID sticker.
-There are instances shared online that a motorist had to cut the portion of its car’s windshield tint in order for the RFID to be detected.
+There are instances shared online that a motorist had to cut the portion of his/her car’s windshield tint in order for the RFID to be detected.

-Get around the South faster with SMC's Skyway
+Get around Metro Manila with SMC's Skyway

 To avoid such inconvenience, note that the ideal spots to install an RFID are on either your vehicle’s upper windshield or headlights.
 These are the ideal points where a toll sensor can easily detect your RFID.